jordanisaacs/dotfiles/README.md

 # Dotfiles

 My NixOS dotfile flake for both systems and users.
 Each system/user is built upon custom modules abstracting NixOS/home-manager.
 The modules are meant to be easily shareable and should *just work* by taking into account the systemwide configuration.
+There are modules tailored towards server, desktop, and laptop use.

+Note: One of my flake inputs points towards a private git repository of secrets.
+Thus you will not be able to clone and run this repo without some changes.
+See the notes on my secrets config below.

 ## Follow Along